 [Consensus] The case of f(i,l) resetting

 It has been agreed that f(i,l) should be reset if P0 and alpha is re-configured.
-Whether or how to support that f(i,l) is taken over or reset in NR is FFS, when the portion of one combination of {j,k,l} is switched.
+Whether or how to support that f(i,l) is taken over or reset in NR is FFS, when the portion of one combination of {j,k,l} is switched, for the case of (i) addition of new beam; (ii) reconfiguration/update of TCI/QCL/spatial relations.

 According to our best knowledge, we have the following alternatives: